blab/zika-seq/pipelines/miseq-pipeline.md

 * The reference genome in fasta format is [here](zika_dc_2016.fa).
 * The reference genome in novoalign index form is [here](zika_dc_2016.nix).

-_Note: if you're not using samtools you could output to BAM format here instead._

 Command line arguments:

 * `-f` Files containing the read sequences to be aligned.
 By specifying two files the program treats them as paired end reads.